The boundary between self and world is rooted in the body. It can be located in direct experience—and it can dissolve.

 Your hand is then represented in front of you as a hazy form, its contours barely distinguishable from the surrounding darkness.
 It is transparent to what lies behind it, yet visible to the mind’s eye.
 This is the sense of shape itself.

 Keeping your eyes closed, imagine your other hand beside the one already extended.
 The two experiences are alike: both are appearances without a visual object, but they differ in stability.
-Mental images fade as attention shifts.
+Conjured images fade as attention drifts.
 The hand representation, by contrast, persists on its own.

 Place an object in front of you and rest your hand next to it.
-With your eyes closed, turn your head to the left; your hand and the object now appear to the right.
-The brain represents the body and its environment within the same head-centric spatial map, organizing them into an approximate field of locations and directions.
-Representations grow larger the closer the brain estimates each physical object to be from the head.
+With eyes closed, turn your head to the left; your hand and the object shift to the right.
+The brain represents both the body and its environment within a spatial map—a head-centric field of constructed images spanning all directions.
+These representations grow larger as objects are estimated to approach the head.

-Your hand appeared to the right, but since the sensation was unchanged, its directional shift came from the reorientation of the spatial map.
-It was the map that told you where your hand was, not the sensation alone.
+Your hand shifted to the right, but the sensation stayed the same.
+What moved was the representation as the spatial map reoriented.
+It is the map that tells you where your hand is, not the sensation alone.

-The body is the reference point around which experience is spatially structured.
-It is also the only entity whose movements are registered as arising from within rather than as events in the environment.
+The body is the center around which experience is spatially structured.
+It is also the entity whose movements are registered as arising from within rather than as events in the environment.
 We don’t merely encounter the body as an object in the world; we encounter everything through it.

-Positioned at the center of the spatial map, the body representation is continuously refreshed by proprioceptive input.
+At the heart of the spatial map, the body representation is continuously refreshed by proprioceptive input.
 When sensory information is absent, objects in the environment are represented with less precision; their locations are instead inferred from memory.
 The body representation is anchored more firmly than anything else in the map.
 This makes it the felt location of the self.

 The body representation is not merely anchored.
 It has become prominent.
-The felt location of the self has solidified into a divide—we find ourselves here, and the world appears out there.
+This felt location has solidified into a divide—we find ourselves here, and the world appears out there.

 Open your eyes, look at an object, and draw your attention to its distance.
-The experience presents itself as space between you and what you see.
-When you close your eyes, the same gap remains: the object representation persists at that same distance.
-The perception you had with eyes open was placed across that gap by the spatial map.
-It is the sense of space, not vision itself, that makes the world appear as something outside us.
+The experience is of space between you and what you see.
+When you close your eyes, the gap remains: the object representation persists on the other side.
+The sense of space itself is not visual, but a feature of the spatial map.

 * * *

-Throughout evolutionary history, the capacity to distinguish self from other has been critical to survival.
+Distinguishing self from other has been critical to survival throughout evolution.
 When facing a threat, an organism must have an acute awareness of where the body ends and danger begins.
 Without it, neither defense nor escape is possible.

 The mechanism nature settled on is contraction: when the brain’s threat-response system is activated, muscles tense in defensive bracing.
 This bracing heightens the representation of the body’s boundary.
 The self-other distinction comes into relief exactly when it is most needed.